 When not fully latched, side emergency exit door shall actuate a signal audible to the driver by means of a mechanism actuated by the latch when the ignition switch is on.

-A security locking system designed to prevent vandalism may be installed provided it meets all specifications of Item 44 D.
+A security locking system designed to prevent vandalism may be installed (see item 44.D.).

 Roof Exits/Vents.

 a.
-All vehicles shall be equipped with a minimum of one emergency roof exit/vent approved by the Department of Education.
+All public school buses shall be equipped with a minimum of one emergency roof exit/vent .

 b.
 When not fully latched, this exit shall actuate a signal audible to the driver by means of a mechanism actuated by the latch when the ignition switch is on.

 c.
-A roof exit/vent security locking system designed to prevent vandalism may be installed provided it meets all specifications of Item 44.D.
+A roof exit/vent security locking system designed to prevent vandalism may be installed (see item 44.D.).

-d.
-When a single roof exit is installed, it shall be located as near as practicable to the longitudinal midpoint of the passenger compartment, and shall be installed such that the centerline of the hatch is on the longitudinal centerline of the bus.
+d. .
+Roof exits/vents shall have rustproof hardware.

 e.
-If two roof exits are utilized, they shall be located as near as practicable to the points equidistant between the longitudinal midpoint of the passenger compartment and the front and the rear of the passenger compartment.

-NOTE: No removal or cutting of any roof structural component shall occur during installation.
-If the installation required by subdivisions 2 d and 2 e of this section cannot be accomplished as described, then prior approval by the Department of Education will be required through a written request from the local school division.

-Roof exits/vents shall have rustproof hardware.

 Roof exits/vents shall be hinged in the front and be equipped with an outside release handle.

-Emergency exit windows .
+Emergency Exit Windows.

 a.
 Push-out emergency windows are permissible, if required by FMVSS 217 (Bus Emergency Exits and Window Retention and Release), 49 CFR § 571.217.